Almond Flour Cookies with Chocolate Chips

 This post may include affiliate links.
 Thank you for your support.

 These almond flour cookies with chocolate chips are absolutely delicious, crisp on the outside and chewy on the inside!
 They also happen to be gluten-free, low carb and vegan.

 I originally made these almond flour cookies for a CrossFit party.

 It was one of my first times baking with almond flour and for some reason, I expected the almond flour to make the cookies dry, but they are super moist and delicious.

 Before we get to the recipe, let’s dive into some almond flour FAQs…

 Baking With Almond Flour

-Almond flour vs. almond meal – I did want to address the difference between almond flour and almond meal because they aren’t the same!
-Almond flour is more finely ground than almond meal.
-It is typically the preferred ingredient in baked goods for the lighter texture.
-Almond meal is less finely ground and works well in heartier recipes or recipes where the texture of flour doesn’t matter much, like almond flour crackers.
+Just a little reminder that almond flour and almond meal because they aren’t the same!
+Almond flour is made from blanched almonds that are finely ground.
+And it is typically the preferred ingredient in baked goods for the lighter texture.
+Almond meal is whole almonds that are less finely ground so the meal is coarser and has a darker color.
+Almond meal works well in heartier recipes or recipes where the texture of flour doesn’t matter as much, like my almond flour crackers.

 Where to Buy Almond Flour

 I usually keep my pantry stocked with Bob’s Red Mill almond flour from Thrive Market.
 If you’re not a Thrive Market member, you can find almond flour at most major grocery stores now, which is amazing!
 I’ve seen it at Trader Joe’s, Whole Foods and even my local Kroger.
 It is usually in the baking aisle by the other flours, but may be in the natural/specialty item section as well.
 It just depends on the store.